Zeniku/HeavyMachinery/README.md

 **Note:**
 This Mod is still incomplete
-There is a lot planned on this mod but not out yet so keep watch for new updates
+There is a lot planned on this mod but not out yet so keep watch for new updates<br />Thanks for [Shit Fabric](https://github.com/ChrisThePersonWithoutSanity) For the Awesome Logo!

-Go check ot wiki by [pressing this text](https://github.com/Zeniku/HeavyMachinery)
+Go check out wiki by [pressing this text](https://github.com/Zeniku/HeavyMachinery)

 # Contribute